yieldnest/yieldnest-vault/docs/buffer.md

-# Yearn V3 Vault with WETH
+# Buffer Strategy

 ## Overview
-This document provides an outline for a Yearn V3 Vault that uses WETH (Wrapped Ether) as the underlying asset.
-The vault employs two high-yield strategies from Yearn to maximize returns.
-Additionally, a buffer strategy is used to hold funds for withdrawals in the max vaults.
+This document provides an outline for a Buffer Strategy that is used to facilitate instant withdraws for the MAX Vaults.
+A 4626 Vault is required with a common underlying asset as the MAX Vault.
+The vault employs yield strategies to maximize returns.
+The buffer strategy must provide instantaneous withdraws to the MAX vaults.

-## Table of Contents
-1. Introduction
-2. Vault Setup
-3. Strategies
-    - Strategy 1: High-Yield Strategy A
-    - Strategy 2: High-Yield Strategy B
-4. Buffer Strategy
+## Buffer Strategy Vault
-5. Diagram

-## Introduction
-The Buffer Strategy is used as the primary source of withdraws for the Max vaults.
-Assets held in the buffer are deployed to a Yearn V3 valut to optimize captial accross several yield strategies.
+The Buffer Strategy Vault must be 4626 compliant and with instantaneous withdraws for use as the primary source of withdraws for the Max vaults.
+Assets held in the buffer are deployed to yield earning strategies to optimize capital efficiency.

 ## Strategies
 ### Strategy 1: Yield Strategy A